DataScience Lab

 It is not mandatory for your work, but as it is a good practice, we use it to run the testing platform.

-Therefore, you should at least provide a requirements.txt
+Therefore, you should at least provide a requirements.txt file with the list of required packages.

 I don't have enough computing power.